flicstar/OSP-editing-guide/editing-phases.md

 ## Find out more

-* Listen to the first episode of the [OSP podcast] which explains how we write and edit at OSP(https://openstrategypartners.com/how-we-write-and-edit-at-osp-podcast-s1e1)
+* Listen to the first episode of the OSP podcast, [Communicate, Connect, Grow](https://www.youtube.com/channel/UCK1FgQnuVwknf_CWenjZSMw), which explains [how we write and edit](https://openstrategypartners.com/how-we-write-and-edit-at-osp-podcast-s1e1) at OSP.
-* Check out the full list of [editorial codes](https://github.com/flicstar/OSP-writing-and-editing/blob/main/editing-codes.md)
+* Check out the full list of [editorial codes](https://github.com/flicstar/OSP-writing-and-editing/blob/main/editing-codes.md).
-* Learn how to use the editorial codes when you're editing with the [Editing codes quick start quide](https://openstrategypartners.com/editing-codes-quick-start-guide)
+* Learn how to use the editorial codes when you're editing with the [Editing codes quick start quide](https://openstrategypartners.com/editing-codes-quick-start-guide).